University of Greenwich: Avery Hill

 The facility, which was built by Wimpey Construction under a PFI contract, was completed in 1996.

-The Winter Garden, the centrepiece of the Mansion site, has fallen into neglect and is on Historic England's 'At Risk' Register.
-A campaign to restore the Winter Garden is putting pressure on the university and Greenwich Council to ensure its future.

-Medway Campus
+Medway

 The Medway Campus is located on a former Royal Navy shorebase (called HMS Pembroke) opened in 1903 at Chatham Maritime, Kent.

 The Faculty of Engineering and Science is based here, as is the Natural Resources Institute, a centre for research, consultancy and education in natural and human resources.
 It is also the home of Medway School of Pharmacy, a joint school operated by the Universities of Greenwich and Kent.
-The Faculty of Education & Health offers a number of its programmes at Medway.
+The Faculty of Education, Health & Human Sciences also offers a number of its courses at Medway, including Midwifery and Paramedic Sciences.
 Facilities include laboratories, workshops, a computer-aided design studio and a training dispensary.

-The Drill Hall Library is a learning resource centre with a library, computers, study areas and teaching rooms.
+The Drill Hall Library has computers, study areas and teaching rooms.
 Social facilities include a sports hall, bar, gym and outdoor tennis courts.
 The university is a member of Universities at Medway, a partnership of educational establishments at Chatham Maritime that is developing the area as a major higher education centre in the Medway region.